konstructio/kubefirst/docs/kubefirst/github/after-install.md

 ## Step 1: Console UI

-Once you run the `cluster create` command at the end of the installation will open a new browser tab with the Console UI at `http://localhost:9094` to provide you a dashboard to navigate through the different services that were previsioned.
+Once you run the `cluster create` command at the end of the installation will open a new browser tab with the Console UI at `http://localhost:9094` to provide you a dashboard to navigate through the different services that were provisioned.

 ![console ui](../../img/kubefirst/console-ui.png)